-The Zero Waste Warehouse Market will be held at Mount Zero Warehouse, 6 Law Court, Sunshine West from 9am to 2pm, Saturday, July 31.
+The Zero Waste Warehouse Market will be held at Mount Zero Warehouse from 9am to 2pm, Saturday, July 31.
 For more info, head to mountzeroolives.com

 Buy a pie, save a life

-After hearing Lifeline North Coast’s call for local support, the North Coast Hotel Group has offered to help raise much-needed funds for the essential service by offering a $2 donation from every pie purchased from any of their four hotels during the month of August.
-All money raised will go directly back into the North Coast community and the vital telephone crisis support service which operates 24 hours a day, 7 days a week.
+After hearing Lifeline North Coast’s call for local support, the North Coast Hotel Group has offered to help raise much-needed funds for the essential service.
+They’re offering a $2 donation from every pie purchased from any of their four hotels during the month of August.
+All money raised will go directly back into the North Coast community and the vital telephone crisis support service.
+This operates 24 hours a day, 7 days a week.

-To get behind this initiative and help save a life, buy a pie at the Coramba Hotel in Coramba, the Hoey Moey at Park Beach, the Seaview Tavern in Woolgoolga or the Village Green in Grafton.
-For those living outside of the NSW North Coast region, you can still help to support Lifeline by making a donation online.
+To get behind this initiative and help save a life, buy a pie at the Coramba Hotel, the Hoey Moey at Park Beach, the Seaview Tavern in Woolgoolga or the Village Green in Grafton.
+For those living outside the region, you can still support Lifeline by making a donation.